 - We would welcome the opportunity to discuss this report and our strategy with stakeholders inside and outside the legal services sector.
 Please email email@example.com if you would like to arrange a meeting with us.

-Following the publication of our State of Legal Services 2020 report, we have developed a draft strategy for the legal services sector, which we are currently consulting on, alongside our draft business plan 2021-22.
+Following the publication of our State of Legal Services 2020 report, we have developed a draft strategy for the legal services sector, alongside our draft business plan 2021-22, our consultation closed on 05 February.

 The draft strategy outlines the part that we will play in tackling the significant challenges facing the sector, and we are inviting others to say how they will also contribute.